anik-devops11/complete-shell-scripting/README.md

 # Purpose: Append content to a file

 echo "This is line 2." >> "file.txt"
-echo "✅ Appended new line to file.txt"
+echo "Appended new line to file.txt"
 ```

 ---